-Sometimes, the rectum and anus must be surgically removed, leaving what's called a
+Sometimes the rectum and anus must be surgically removed, leaving what's called a

 posterior wound.
-In the hospital, you'll use dressings and pads to cover this wound,
+In the hospital, you'll use dressings and pads to cover this wound.

-and you may also take sitz baths--shallow, warm-water soaks.
+You may also take sitz baths--shallow, warm-water soaks.
 Ask your doctor and nurse

 The skin around your stoma should look the same as elsewhere on your abdomen.
 Exposure